by Matt Slick

 Each page is designed to fit any browser and print on any printer.
 This is why it is "wide."
 This way it is scalable to your specific browser and printer needs.

 Finally, at the bottom of every lesson page is a navigation bar that will help you through the school sequentially.
 You should become familiar with it quickly and easily.

 Once you become familiar with this online school and start reading and studying, you should find yourself learning more and more.
-Remember to pray, to take notes, to print the material up and put it in a notebook, to add what else you discover, and to use what you learn.
-The more you do this, the better you will know your faith; and the better able you will be to apply the truths of Christianity in every area of your life.
+Remember to pray, to take notes, to print the material and put it in a notebook to add to what else you discover, and to use what you learn.
+The more you do this, the better you will know your faith and the better able you will be to apply the truths of Christianity in every area of your life.

 We hope that you have a productive time here at the online school.